MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-set-up-warehouse-employees.md

 2. Choose the **New** action.
 3. Select the **User ID** field, and then select the user to be added as a warehouse employee.
 Choose the **OK** button.
 4. In the **Location Code** field, enter the code of the location where the user will be working.
-5. Select the **Default** check box to define the location as the only location where the employee can perform warehouse activities.
+5. Turn on the **Default** toggle to specify that this is the only location where the employee can perform warehouse activities.
-6. Repeat these steps to assign other employees to locations or assign non-default locations to existing warehouse employees.
+6. Repeat these steps to assign other employees to locations or assign other locations to existing warehouse employees.

 ## See related [Microsoft training](/training/modules/get-started-warehouse-management/)